10 Ways to Raise Your Impact Monitoring Game

 2. Measure ONLY outputs

 A corollary to the first point, liable to get me in trouble with industry insiders.
-But i maintain that, with limited resources, measuring anything but outputs creates noise.
+With limited resources, measuring anything but outputs creates noise.
 Which obscures the signal.
 It also creates wrong incentives and generates work and complexity for everyone.
 It drives your costs up.

 “Come on”, I hear you say, “measuring more stuff is always better than measuring less stuff, right”?
 Sure with unlimited bandwidth we should collect both inputs and outputs.
 But we never have unlimited bandwidth.
 And there is no argument to increase bandwidth as scarce resources are better used elsewhere.